gridsingularity/gsy-e/README.rst

 where you can provide the d3a_command and export path where the simulation results are stored.
 For example::

-    ~# ./run_d3a_on_docker.sh "d3a -l ERROR run --setup default_2a -t 15s" $HOME/d3a-simulation
+    ~# ./run_d3a_on_docker.sh "gsy-e -l ERROR run --setup default_2a -t 15s" $HOME/gsy-e-simulation

-builds a d3a docker image (if not already present), runs the simulation with setup-file default_2a, tick-length 15s and stores the simulation output data into $HOME/d3a-simulation.
+builds a gsy-e docker image (if not already present), runs the simulation with setup-file default_2a, tick-length 15s and stores the simulation output data into $HOME/gsy-e-simulation.
-If no export_path is provided, simulation results will be stored in $HOME/d3a-simulation.
+If no export_path is provided, simulation results will be stored in $HOME/gsy-e-simulation.

 _`docker`: https://docker.io